drewloewe/Analyzing-Rhetoric/emotion.md

 Indeed, as Celeste Condit puts it:

 >> Although individual feelings have [a] subjective component, emotions are not merely warning signs within an individual, but rather they are generally also relational signals for co-orienting people.
-If emotions were not social messages, but rather just internal warning signs, there would be no explanation for many of their bodily manifestations—tears, glowering, reddening, volume shifts, chest expansion, etc. Although these signals are culturally modulated, suppressed, heightened, and perhaps even on occasion utterly unique fabrications of a particular culture, people in all cultures offer emotional signals about relationships to other people.
+If emotions were not social messages, but rather just internal warning signs, there would be no explanation for many of their bodily manifestations—tears, glowering, reddening, volume shifts, chest expansion, etc. Although these signals are culturally modulated, suppressed, heightened, and perhaps even on occasion utterly unique fabrications of a particular culture, people in all cultures offer emotional signals about relationships with other people.

 Micciche explains that emotion "binds the social body together as well as tears it apart.”
 This binding or tearing apart highlights two important considerations about building emotional appeals.
 As Mark Garrett Longaker and Jeffrey Walker explain, a rhetor seeking to move an audience via emotion must attend to two considerations:
 “Typically, the [rhetor] must first present causes for emotion … to arouse, intensify, or change the audience’s emotion.
 Then the emotion functions as a reason for embracing an idea or taking action."